 Protein Engineering consists principally of finding DNA sequence modifications that result in a desired protein structure.
 The difficulty of predicting precise three-dimensional shape and charge distribution from a sequence change means that traditional engineering approaches are often impractical.

-And even if a precise correspondence between sequence changes and conformational changes were possible, this would still require precise knowledge of the target's shape and charge distribution in-vivo, which might be significantly different from the structural information available through crystallography or NMR.
+And even if a precise correspondence between sequence changes and conformational changes were possible, it would still require precise knowledge of the target's shape and charge distribution in-vivo, which might be significantly different from the structural information available through crystallography or NMR.
 However, if the protein engineering task is to create a protein with stronger and more selective binding to a particular target, we can use evolution to perform a hill-climbing search among randomly generated variations of a protein.

 Directed evolution is a method whereby in-vivo interaction between a target protein and mutable protein can be used as a selection mechanism to discover novel sequences with the desired property.
 Given a target and a provisional protein which have some binding affinity, directed evolution provides an alternative approach to find those sequence changes which will increase binding and selectivity (Cf. Esvelt et al.).
-We give the name 'Phagestat' to an apparatus which maintains a population of bacterial virus (phage) which is undergoing directed evolution through interaction with a bacterial host that has been programmed to mutate, select, and propagate that virus.
+We give the name “phagestat” to an apparatus which maintains a population of bacterial virus (phage) which is undergoing directed evolution through interaction with a bacterial host that has been programmed to mutate, select, and propagate that virus.
 An inexpensive, highly automated, and reliable phagestat will allow more directed evolution experiments to be performed.
 Although the task of designing plasmids for the host cell generally is more difficult and may take longer than running the evolution experiment, the inexpensive phagestat opens the possibility of performing many parallel experiments with different starting sequences and sequentially evolving sequences for increased binding, selectivity, or negative selection pressure for unwanted properties.

 Current Status of Research

 Prototypes of all individual components, including the turbidostat, host cell incubator (CellStat), computer vision level monitoring, leakage alarm, and automatic sampling system have been built and tested.
-Reliability testing over several weeks have been performed on various subsystems including the heating/mixing/aeration cell culture system, phage lagoon mixing, heating, and lighting systems as well as the Bluetooth communications between these subsystems (CellStat and Lagoons) and the main computer.
-Platform independent control software, written in Python, Prolog, and using OpenCV for image processing has been tested on Microsoft Windows (XP, 7) and Linux (Debian8, Ubuntu, Raspian).
+Reliability testing over several weeks has been performed on various subsystems including the heating/mixing/aeration cell culture system, phage lagoon mixing, heating, and lighting systems as well as the Bluetooth communications between these subsystems (CellStat and Lagoons) and the main computer.
+Platform independent control software, written in Python and Prolog, and using OpenCV for image processing has been tested on Microsoft Windows (XP, 7) and Linux (Debian8, Ubuntu, Raspian).
 We know of no similar work to reduce the cost of constructing and operating phage-based continuous evolution environments.
 We acknowledge that the capital and labor costs of running such experiments may be of minor importance to practitioners of academic biological research.
 Researchers currently involved in active research in this area probably do not regard a $30,000 capital cost and oversight requiring several lab technicians as a primary concern.
-However, the effort that goes into setting up and debugging these systems has not being fully quantified and we believe that streamlining the mechanics of maintaining an evolving phage population will free these practitioners to concentrate on plasmid design and to conduct many more experiments where previous constraints may have allowed for only a few.
+However, the effort that goes into setting up and debugging these systems has not being fully quantified, and we believe that streamlining the mechanics of maintaining an evolving phage population will free these practitioners to concentrate on plasmid design and to conduct many more experiments where previous constraints may have allowed for only a few.
 This work requires expertise in areas outside of Molecular Biology, and its goal is to lower the cost of entry into this area of research as rather than to achieve any particular protein engineering task.
 That said, the current design is driven almost entirely by the requirements of ongoing work by Drs.
 Edgell, Charles, and Collier to enhance binding for protease inhibitors of bacterial extra-cellular virulence factors.

 Technical Goals